drapergem/draper/Readme.markdown

 * Implement a commonly used representation of the data object like a `.name` method that combines `first_name` and `last_name` attributes

 ## Example Using a Decorator

+For a brief tutorial with sample project, check this out: http://tutorials.jumpstartlab.com/rails/topics/decorators.html

 Say I have a publishing system with `Article` resources.
 My designer decides that whenever we print the `published_at` timestamp, it should be constructed like this: